denten-books/plain-text/1-metaphor.md

 objects of interest through palpable causal linkages like smoke and fire, tissue damage and pain.
 Is it possible, in other words, to inhabit virtual worlds without simulation, to connect viscerally to the material conditions of their production?
+Can one inhabit a simulation while keeping the

 The question is of vital political importance, because whether we have answers or not, implements of symbolic manipulation---books and pens that once lay safely at an arm's length---move inevitably closer to the mind's eye.
 For now, the screen and the hard drive, mechanisms of memory